Christmas gifts wrapped under tree.

 Download for Free

-Tips to Coordinate Year-End Fundraising & Financial Management
+Tips for Coordinating Year-End Giving & Financial Management

-Whether you’re organizing fundraisers or navigating financial planning, goals are essential to keep your team’s efforts on the right track.
-While your main objective for your year-end giving campaign will likely concern the amount of revenue you hope to raise, you might also set goals that relate to engaging supporters and spreading awareness of your mission.
+For any initiative your nonprofit launches, clear goals are essential to keep your team’s efforts on the right track.
+While your main objective for your year-end giving campaign will likely concern the amount of revenue you hope to raise, you might also set goals that relate to engaging supporters and spreading awareness about your mission.
+No matter what you decide you want to achieve, make sure your goals align with your in-progress operating budget for next year, as well as your ongoing or upcoming strategic plan.

-Once you have a general idea of what you want to accomplish, make your year-end giving goals actionable using the SMART method, meaning they’re:
+Once you have a general idea of what you want to accomplish, make your year-end giving goals actionable using the SMART method, meaning they should be:

-The letters of the acronym “SMART” with the corresponding words underneath.
+The letters of the acronym SMART with the corresponding words written underneath.

 • Specific about what success looks like.

-• Measurable, including a specific number or percentage you want to hit.
+• Measurable—i.e., indicating a specific number or percentage you want to hit.

 • Attainable based on past year-end fundraising data and your nonprofit’s current capacity.